DaveedDomingo/Container-VM-Networking-Study/README.md

 ```
 sockperf-compile
 ```
+#### Running Sockperf TCP Benchmark

-Now on the second node,  navigate to the sockperf repo and launch the Sockperf server.
+On the second node,  navigate to the sockperf repo and launch the Sockperf server.
 This will host the server on the default port `11111`
 ```
 node-1$ ./sockperf server --tcp
 ```